 I’ve tried before to nail down a concise definition of what a puzzle hunt is, but my attempts have been found to either be too narrow, or so broad that making a telephone call would qualify.
-In general, I find that the solve puzzle to unlock location of next clue / repeat until end of hunt works for me.
+In general, I find that the solved puzzle to unlock the location of the next clue / repeat until the end of the hunt works for me.
 “Puzzle” is the vague part in this series: Does a riddle qualify?
 Do math problems (regardless of whether they use palindromic primes)?
 Jigsaws?
 Entanglements?

 All of these, to one degree or another, meet the requirement of testing the solver’s ingenuity to solve the problem.
 That makes them puzzles.